blocknative/assist/README.md

   inlineCustomMsgs: Object | Boolean, // the inline custom messages passed to the transaction
   reason: String, // reason for error type notifications
   transaction: {
-    id: String, // internal unique id for the transaction
+    id: String, // internal unique id for the transaction (remains constant even if transaction hash changes due to speedup or cancel)
     from: String, // the address the transaction was sent from
     gas: String, // the gas limit of the transaction
     gasPrice: String, // the gas price of the transaction
     to: String, // the address the transaction was sent to
     value: String // the value of the transaction
-  },
+    hash: String // the transaction hash (updated to a new hash if transaction is sped up or cancelled)
+    originalHash: String // if transaction was sped up or cancelled, the original transaction hash },
   wallet: {
     address: String, // the account address of the wallet in use